MichaelCade/90DaysOfDevOps/Days/day54.md

 Helm is another way in which we can deploy our applications.
 Known as "The package manager for Kubernetes" You can find out more [here](https://helm.sh/)

 Helm is a package manager for Kubernetes.
 Helm could be considered the Kubernetes equivalent of yum or apt.
-Helm deploys charts, which you can think of like a packaged application., it is a blueprint for your pre-configured application resources which can be deployed as one easy to use chart.
+Helm deploys charts, which you can think of like a packaged application., it is a blueprint for your pre-configured application resources which can be deployed as one easy-to-use chart.
 You can then deploy another version of the chart with a different set of configurations.

-They have a site where you can browse all the Helm charts available and of course you can create your own.
+They have a site where you can browse all the Helm charts available and of course, you can create your own.
 The documentation is also clear and concise and not as daunting as when I first started hearing the term helm amongst all of the other new words in this space.

 It is super simple to get Helm up and running or installed.
 Simply.
 You can find the binaries and download links here for pretty much all distributions including your RaspberryPi arm64 devices.